 What to make with onions:

 French Onion Soup uses lots of onions and beef broth.
-If you don’t have refrigeration, you can most certainly eat it it “cheese-less”.
+However, if you don’t have refrigeration, you can most certainly eat it it “cheese-less”.

 What to make with evaporated milk:

-Dried Fruit and Nuts can be used as a quick source of energy, a snack, or added to oatmeal or cereal.
+Fruit and Nuts are a quick source of energy, a snack, or add to oatmeal or cereal.

 Even if you have a well-stocked pantry, this simple Emergency Backpack is designed for a family of four to survive for up to 3 days.

 Remember to keep plenty of bottled water on hand as well.